Edit

 Collection Functions

-Collection functions are a powerful extension point that will allow you to write a custom filtering or an ordering behavior.
+Collection functions are a powerful extension point that will allow you to write a custom collection filtering or an ordering behavior.

 Why do we have ArrayCollection and DbalCollection?